karanbhatt1/MachineLearning/Ai.md

 >( compressed form of data [ There was multiple inputs but according to weights now the data is cleaned up])
 > Now, This is passed to activation function

-# NLP :
-## Vectorization of words in NLP:
-> Frequency Embedding -- used to find the semantic meaning of the sentences or data.
-> or what word would come after one another.
-> it takes so much memory so we need resourses to perform this.

--- Get all the unique words
--- A matrix is made out of these words
--- (like confusion matrix , co-relation matrix)

-### Characterstic Embedding

-Encoder(BERT)
-Bidirectional encoded representation transformers  --------- Decoder(Response)